tmtek/Maintain/readme.md

 .compose(Maintain.latest())

 ```
-The work is only performed once, and all recieve a value of 0:
+The work is only performed once, and all receive a value of 0:

 ```
 exampleStream.subscribe(value -> {